inakizamores/Fullscreenify/README.md

     -   Set the production branch (usually `main` or `master`).
 4. Update the Redirect URI in your Spotify Developer Dashboard to include your Netlify site's URL.

+## Limitations

+-   The automatic token refresh mechanism relies on a hidden iframe and may be affected by browser restrictions or if the user is not logged into Spotify.
+In such cases, manual re-authentication through the session expiration modal will be required.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(You can add a LICENSE file if you want to specify licensing terms)LICENSE file if you want to specify licensing terms)
+(You can add a LICENSE file if you want to specify licensing terms)